 This is a practical and hands-on experience so bring your beekeeper’s outfit and your lunch.
 Please check your course instructions for more information on what you need to bring on the day.
-The tutor can lend you a veil if you don't have one, but please contact the CEC office know a week before the course is due to run so this can be arranged.
+The tutor can lend you a veil if you don't have one, please let the CEC office know a week before the course is due to run so this can be arranged.

 By the end of the workshop, you'll be able to:

 • List the key steps in setting up a hive

 • State what causes swarming and some ways of preventing it

 • Describe what needs to be done to manage Varoa and American Foul Brood

 • Construct kitset frames for a honey super

 • Open up and inspect a hive